carlsmith/coffeeshop/scripts/main.coffee.md

         if event.which is 9 or event.which is 13
             editor.focus()
             return event.preventDefault()
-        return unless event.ctrlKey or not event.metaKey
-        if event.which is 190
+        return if not event.ctrlKey or not event.metaKey if event.which is 190
             slate.focus()
             return event.preventDefault()